-School of Nurse Anesthesia Director of Clinical Education
+School of Nurse Anesthesia Assistant Program Director, Director of Clinical Education

 The Director of Clinical Education is a member of the University Of New England School Of Nurse Anesthesia Faculty whose chief responsibility is to coordinate the clinical assignments of students and oversee the clinical phase of the program.
 This individual will also serve as the course coordinator for the Clinical Practicum's I-V, providing students with the practicum syllabi and learning objectives to be used during the clinical phase.
 The Director of Clinical Education is the principle contact and liaison between the School of Nurse Anesthesia and the Clinical Affiliate Sites.
-The Director of Clinical Education will approve all personal time off (PTO), evaluate the student's clinical progress utilizing formative and summative evaluations in addition to clinical faculty feedback to determine the grade for each clinical practicum.
+The Director of Clinical Education will approve all personal time off that is not in the scope of the time off delineated by the Program and evaluate the student's clinical progress utilizing formative and summative evaluations in addition to clinical faculty feedback to determine the grade for each clinical practicum.

-Affiliate Site Clinical Coordinator: The Clinical Coordinator provides in addition to instruction, primarily, orientation, assignments, evaluation and record keeping while students from the University of New England are assigned to anesthesia clinical rotations..
+Affiliate Site Clinical Coordinator

+The Clinical Coordinator provides instruction, orientation, assignments, evaluation and record keeping while students from the University of New England are assigned to anesthesia clinical rotations..
 This individual is responsible for monitoring student scheduling, and clinical progress.
 They may be invited to participate in selection and evaluation of students for admission when feasible, as well as participate in campus based instructional activities.
-The principle responsibilities of the Clinical Coordinator are to:
+The primary responsibilities of the Clinical Coordinator are to:

 - 1. Serve as liaison/contact person between the institution and the School of Nurse Anesthesia.
 Facilitate the acquisition of necessary contractual agreements and credentialing documentation. - 2.
 Orient students to the clinical anesthesia area. - 3.
-Coordinate clinical assignments and rotations in conjunction with the program Clinical Director.
+Coordinate clinical assignments and rotations in conjunction with the Director of Clinical Education.
 Provide coordination to clinical affiliate faculty for evaluation and scheduling. - 4.
 Evaluate and document ongoing student performance in conjunction with student clinical objectives to include daily evaluations and summation evaluation as needed. - 5.
+Participate in the mentoring and counseling of students through normal, daily activities to possible remediation, probation, and termination from the program. - 6.
 Participate in the admission process of students when possible.